dandandandan81/dandandandan81.github.io/docs/setup/multicast.md

 # ROOMNET Apple TV Network Requirements: For Networks with Multicast TV

-This document details the general requirements of the ROOMNET Apple TV Solution and covers additional requirements for providing multicast IPTV streams.
-The Guide assumes the IPTV streamer and the Apple TVs will exist within a single common VLAN.
-Any differing configuration is beyond the scope of this document and should be raised with your project manager allowing us to discuss and advise accordingly.
+This Guide is specifically for installations with live TV provided by a local IPTV source and streamed over the network via UDP Multicast.
+If this does not match the install scenario choose the correct scenario from the [setup guide](index.md).

+All sections are relevant, if a requirement cannot be met please notify your project manager so we can work on a solution.

 ## Core Network Foundation